Terms & conditions

 or mail to email@example.com

-12. The period for withdrawal shall be deemed observed if the notice of withdrawal has been sent to the seller no later than the last day of that period.
+12. The withdrawal period shall be deemed to be maintained if the notice of withdrawal has been sent to the seller at the latest on the last day of the said period.

-13. The consumer is obliged, within 14 days from the date of withdrawal send back the goods or hand them over to the seller or a person authorized by the seller for delivery.
-This does not apply if the seller suggests to collect the goods personally or through its authorized persons.
-The period in the first sentence shall be deemed observed if the goods are handed over for carriage by the last day of the period.
+13. The consumer is obliged to send the goods back or hand it over to the seller or the person authorized by the seller to take over the goods within 14 days from the day of withdrawal.
+This does not apply if the seller proposes to pick up the goods personally or through a person authorized to do so.
+The time limit referred to in the first sentence shall be deemed to be preserved if the goods were handed over for shipment not later than the last day of the period.

-Consumer goods to the seller will send to the following address:
+The consumer sends the goods to the seller to the following address:

 945 01 Komárno